Jalez/movie-management-api/README.md

 ## 📄 License

 This project is for educational purposes.
+See the [LICENSE](LICENSE) file for details.